CarsonKompon/VersusvilleServlet/README.md

 # VersusvilleServlet
 A reverse engineered version of the servlet used for Kenny vs Spenny Versusville.
-This is meant to be used with the [Versusville 202X Patch](https://github.com/carsonkompon/versusville202xpatch).
-For more information, join the [Kenny Hotz Official Discord](https://discord.gg/7cSJM2xbq7).
+This requires clients to be using the [Versusville 202X Patch](https://github.com/carsonkompon/versusville202xpatch).
+For more information, join the [Kenny Hotz Official Discord](https://discord.gg/7cSJM2xbq7) and visit [versusville.com](https://carsonkompon.github.io/VersusvilleSite/game_new.html)

 It's worth noting that this is a Versusville ***SERVLET*** and NOT a Versusville ***SERVER***.
-This is merely a database that holds profiles, highscores, and times.
-It's not required to play the game, and it's not required to connect to servers, but it's used to change your username in game and save/share highscores and view them at [versusville.com](https://versusville.com/scores_new.html)
+This is merely the database that holds profiles, highscores, and times.
+It's not required to play the game, and it's not required to connect to servers, but it's used to change your username in game and save/share highscores and view them at [versusville.com](https://carsonkompon.github.io/VersusvilleSite/scores_new.html)

 ## Getting Started